Want the perfect workout program?Take Quiz

 Getting an adequate amount of sleep each night of 7 to 9 hours allows your body to recover and regulate hormones that affect your metabolism - leptin and ghelin.
 Leptin is a hormone that tells you to stop eating, and ghelin is the hormone that tells you when to eat.
 Now you know the reasons why we overeat and can’t stop eating when we are tired.
 It’s not just about feeling lazy, it’s about hormone regulation.

-There's not much more to say about sleep.
+There's not much more to say about sleep, so we will not touch on this more.
 Just make sure you get plenty of it to keep your brain, mood and metabolism functioning.

 The first thing we need to discuss is TDEE, because without it, you won't know how much food you can eat.
 If you just guesstimate, you can lose weight, but you may be surprised how many calories you are actually consuming.
 If your goal is to lose 20lbs in a month, you will certainly need to count calories to ensure you are eating just the right amount, and to also keep track moving forward as your weight adjusts.